HyperBDR/docs/src/product-overview/limitations/windows-agent.md

    - **Memory Requirements:**
       - To ensure the normal operation of the DiskSyncAgent service, it is recommended to have at least 1 GB of available memory.
       - The DiskSyncAgent service typically occupies 220-350 MB of memory.
 Insufficient system memory may cause the DiskSyncAgent service to run slowly or crash.
-   - **Disk Space:** To ensure proper installation and operation of the software, it is recommended to reserve at least 200 MB of free space.
+   - **Agent Space Usage:** To ensure proper installation and operation of the software, it is recommended to reserve at least 200 MB of free space.
    - **Network Connection:** To ensure stability and speed of the connection to the target endpoint, it is recommended to use a network connection of at least 10 Mbps.
    - **System Firmware:** To ensure compatibility with the software, BIOS or UEFI firmware is required.
    - **Virtualization Support:** DiskSyncAgent supports full virtualization, but support for paravirtualization (e.g., XenServer) is limited.
 Manual repair may be required during final boot.

+### Disk Space Recommendation

+The Windows Agent uses Windows VSS to create consistent snapshots without interrupting system operations, ensuring data integrity and enabling quick recovery, thus improving synchronization efficiency and business continuity.
+Therefore, the following disk space requirements apply during the synchronization process.

+   - **Recommended Free Space for VSS Snapshots**: It is recommended that the free space on the volume used for VSS snapshots be at least 10%.
+If the volume data is frequently updated, the proportion of reserved free space should be increased to avoid synchronization failures due to insufficient space.

+   - **Impact of High Disk I/O on VSS Snapshots**: Excessive disk I/O during host synchronization can prevent VSS snapshot data from being maintained properly.
+The Windows system prioritizes business data access and may abandon VSS snapshot differential data, causing synchronization failures.
+This issue may occur during operations like data backups, large database transactions, table index updates, full disk searches, or heavy temporary table operations.

+   - **Recommended Actions to Address Synchronization Failures Due to High Disk I/O**:

+     1. **Reduce Disk I/O**: Adjust business operations, such as pausing backup tasks during synchronization or optimizing SQL queries to reduce disk I/O.
+     2. **Designate a Non-Synchronization Disk**: Assign a disk as a non-synchronization disk, or add a new disk and allocate a volume dedicated to VSS snapshot data.
+Then, configure the `VSS_SPEC_MAX_?` setting to direct VSS storage to the dedicated volume, which can help alleviate high I/O impact but may not fully resolve the issue.

 ### Disk Volume Requirements
    - The number of disks must be fewer than 32.